 - Evil Plan: Repeat: everything he does is for the sake of showing up Tony Stark.

 - First Name Basis: He's the only one to call Tony Anthony.

 - Green-Eyed Monster: Even though he's wealthy like Tony, he definitely envies Tony's talent and success.
 His technology throughout the film is described as a joke and a failed knock-off of Stark's.
 His jealousy is even shown when he's talking to Stark or mentioning him.
 Heck, most of his motivation in the film is to upstage Stark.

 - Ignored Enemy: Despite his efforts, Tony barely acknowledges Hammer as a fellow industrialist, let alone a rival.

 - Ineffectual Sympathetic Villain: His efforts at being either a respected businessman or a crafty villain are both such Epic Fail, it's hard not to feel sorry for the poor schmuck.

-- Jerkass: One of the oilyest, most dickish characters in recent memory.
+- Jerkass: One of the oilyest, most dickish characters in 21st century movies.